kasperobig/hello-world/README.md

 Just another repository
 Hi human's

-Kaspero here, I like python and android,(That's whatI I'm made of)
+Kaspero here, I like python and android,(That's what I'm made of)